tobiscr/application-connector-manager/README.md

 TODO: Provide example of CR update

-## Build and install of Application Connector module in modular Kyma on the local k3d cluster
+## Build and install the Application Connector module in modular Kyma on the local k3d cluster

 1. Setup local k3d cluster and local Docker registry